Other than the sugar, is licorice bad for dogs? Can dogs eat licorice? This is what you need to know before you let your pet eat one.

 A small amount of red licorice is safe for dogs to eat, as long as they don’t eat other foods that are also high in sugar.

 You should always keep individually-wrapped candy away from dogs.
 If they eat the wrappers it could cause bowel obstruction.
-The symptoms of bowel obstruction include:
+These are the following symptoms of bowel obstruction:

 - Vomiting